lahoffm/aclu-bail-reform/src/webscraper/dekalb/README.md

 ```
 python webscraper.py
 ```
-By default, this command scrapes records starting from index 0 for 100 records.
+By default, scrapes records starting from index 0 for 100 records.

 #### Today
 ```
 python webscraper.py today
 ```
-This command scrapes all records, if any, for the current date.
+Scrapes all records, if any, for the current date.
 If this command is used before any inmate booking, it will respond with `No records found.`

 #### Custom Date
 ```
 python webscraper.py custom 1900-01-01
 ```
-This comand scrapes all records for a custom date.
+Scrapes all records for a custom date.
 A **custom date** (yyyy-mm-dd) must be specified as an argument.
 If there are no records for a specified date, it will respond with `No records found.`

 #### All Records
 ```
 python webscraper.py all 0 100
 ```
-This command scrapes records starting from an index number for a certain number of records (e.g. `python webscraper.py all 12000 50` will search for 50 records starting from index 12000).
+Scrapes records starting from an index number for a certain number of records (e.g. `python webscraper.py all 12000 50` will search for 50 records starting from index 12000).
 An **index number** and **record size** must be specified as arguments. **Discretion:** The larger the record size, the longer the runtime.
 For large record sizes, make sure network connection is stable for the entire duration of the scrape.

 | Column Name                     | Data Available